ngerd/Compulsory-Elective-2/README.md

 1. Clone the repository
 2. Navigate to the project directory
 3. Install the required dependencies in the [requirements](https://github.com/ngerd/Compulsory-Elective-2/blob/main/requirements.txt)
-4. Adding your OpenAi API, Chainlit auth secret, Literal AI API, and oath Google in the .env file (You can find the instructions in the [Useful Links](#useful-links)
+4. Adding your OpenAi API, Chainlit auth secret, Literal AI API, and oath Google in the .env file.You can find the instructions in the [Useful Links](#useful-links)

 ## Useful Links
 - [Building Chatbot Instruction](https://docs.llamaindex.ai/en/stable/understanding/putting_it_all_together/chatbots/building_a_chatbot/)